rancherfederal/carbide-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Carbide
+# Introduction

 Carbide is Rancher Government's hardened distribution of the SUSE Rancher product portfolio.
 Carbide is exclusively offered to our US Government and partnering customers that value security above all else.

 Rancher Carbide is tactically built with the following enhancements over the community version:
 * [SLSA 3 compliant](https://slsa.dev/) secure build process hosted on Azure Government